By Gary McKechnie

 Bradford County, Florida: Outstanding in its Fields

-A few miles north of Tom’s, just past the Keystone Airpark in Theressa, C.R.
+A few miles north of the tower, just past the Keystone Airpark in Theressa, C.R.
 18 appears on your left.
 Whether you’re behind the wheel or behind the handlebars, if you long for a look at untrammeled Florida it’s a pleasing road to discover.
 Only small, unincorporated towns are found along this stretch and only fields and farms fill in the long gaps between the communities.
 This is where you’ll enjoy a slice of the state that looks as tranquil today as it likely was more than half a century ago.
 In fact, the day I explored a vision took me back a few years.

 Just after crossing SR 301 in the town of Hampton, I looked down a long road and spied a lake in the distance.
 When C.R.
 18 curved, I headed straight to the boat ramp where the vision was one of simple pleasures.
 Along the shoreline, stands of moss-draped cypress trees encircled the lake, the treeline punctuated by long docks and several boathouses equipped with pool slides.
 On pristine Lake Hampton a ski boat was making lazy curves, and the kid being towed atop an inner tube was having the time of his life.
 It was scenic, simple, inviting -- and pure Florida.